JessicaRehak/2020_06_10_ans_summer_BART_presentation/README.md

-# Beamer Presentation Base

-This is my beamer presentation base for giving presentations while a grad student at University of California, Berkeley.
+# BART Presentation: ANS Summer Meeting
+Date: 6/10/2020

+This presentation was given at the Acceleration Methods technical session of the American Nuclear Society Summer Meeting.